Richard J. Berry: National leadership

 Berry served as the Chairman of the US Conference of Mayors Metro Economies Committee, as well as an elected member of the Advisory Board.
 In addition, he served as the Chairman of the Community Leaders of America (CLA) from 2013–2015.

 Budgets

 As Mayor, Berry reduced government spending by over $140 million, while keeping services to the community intact and without layoffs.
 In addition, Berry has reduced the size of city government by over 300 positions, through attrition and vacancies.
 This attrition was made up partially by the 8% reduction in the city's police force during which time the city experienced a spike in violent crimes.
-Without raising taxes, he has increased the city's operating reserve percentage.
+Without raising taxes, he increased the city's operating reserve percentage.

 Berry initiated an "Efficiency, Stewardship, and Accountability" program that encourages city employees to report areas of inefficiency or waste in resources, offering a cash incentive to employees to encourage participation.
 By 2015, the program had saved over $20 million.

 Other innovations included switching to one provider for insurance, saving of more than $4 million.
 The city has maintained its "AAA" S&P bond rating.